kobanyan/jenkins-jnlp-slave/README.md

 Requirements
 ------------

+- Ubuntu >= 16.04
-Create user and install Java to run Jenkins.
+- Create user and install Java to run Jenkins on slave machine.

 Role Variables
 --------------